toddjonker/etc/README.md

 TODO
 ====

-Test the bash keybindings (common.sh).
+git.sh - Generalize locating the git-completion script.

+prompt.sh - some cruft for Linux that I don't understand.

+bindings.sh - Test and look for new ones.
 Do they work on Linux and Cygwin?

-Be smart about non-interactive shells, and don't load all this stuff.

 Can ~/.subversion/config be pulled into source control too?